At a glance

 She now works alongside approximately 30 other nurses at the practice.

-"It is really special to work in this field and with our patients, because we get to support them during such an important part of their life," Ashley says.
-"I am someone who likes to help individuals in need and be a problem solver, and in this field, you have the opportunity to do both."
+"It is really special to work in this field, because we get to support patients during such an important phase of their life," Ashley says.
+"As someone who likes to help individuals in need and be a problem solver, this field gives me the opportunity to do both."

 Some common responsibilities of a fertility nurse include:

-Note: At Illume, fertility nurses do not perform ultrasounds or procedures.
-Our physicians perform all egg retrievals and embryo transfers, supported by experienced medical assistants.
+At Illume, our physicians perform all egg retrievals and embryo transfers, supported by our experienced nurses, medical assistants, anesthesiologists, and embryologists.

 Fertility nurses play a crucial role in supporting patients on the often complex and emotionally charged journey toward building a family.
 They are there to celebrate successes, big and small, and provide encouragement during difficult setbacks.